Westonbirt Arboretum: Today

 Throughout the arboretum, each specimen tree is labelled, either on the trunk or a low-hanging branch.
 Blue labels indicate Westonbirt's "champion trees", the tallest or largest of their kind in Britain; in 2011 there were 79 of these.

 The arboretum is managed by Forestry England, which also manages Bedgebury Pinetum in Kent.
 Westonbirt Arboretum is supported by the Friends of Westonbirt Arboretum, a registered charity which formed in 1985.

+The site comprises 22 hectares of actively coppiced coups, with a hazel (Corylus avellana) understory and common oak (Quercus robur) standard over-storey.
+Coppicing forms part of the Westonbirt Forest Design Plan 2021-2030 The coppice workers manage the coups as well as keeping alive ancient green woodworking skills and producing charcoal.